bitnami/charts/bitnami/valkey-cluster/README.md

 By default the Valkey Cluster is not accessible from outside the Kubernetes cluster, to access the Valkey Cluster from outside you have to set `cluster.externalAccess.enabled=true` at deployment time.
 It will create in the first installation only 6 LoadBalancer services, one for each Valkey node, once you have the external IPs of each service you will need to perform an upgrade passing those IPs to the `cluster.externalAccess.service.loadbalancerIP` array.

-The replicas will be read-only replicas of the primarys.
+The replicas will be read-only replicas of the primary nodes.
 By default only one service is exposed (when not using the external access mode).
 You will connect your client to the exposed service, regardless you need to read or write.
 When a write operation arrives to a replica it will redirect the client to the proper primary node.
 For example, using `valkey-cli` you will need to provide the `-c` flag for `valkey-cli` to follow the redirection automatically.

 Using the external access mode, you can connect to any of the pods and the replicas will redirect the client in the same way as explained before, but the all the IPs will be public.